How-They-Voted-Ireland/client-app/README.md

 - Pick a TD from a list
 - Filter TD list by constituency or name
 - See details of TD and how they've voted on issues
+- Read an abridged version of the topic being debated and voted on in plain English
 - See stats and trends for a TD

 ## Ethos